mhnvelu/hci-take-home-challenge/SOLUTION.md

 -   No pagination supported on the results table.
 -   Case sensitive search.

+#### Test cases
+-   Test cases for SearchForm component, patientSearchService.tsx has been written.
+-   Test cases for ResultsTable, App.tsx can be written.

 #### Good to have features
 -   Instead of typing the whole name(first or last), it would be useful for user of the application if we support type ahead/ auto complete feature for these fields and display the results in a drop down.
 -   Case insensitve search is needed.